 Prince George’s Child Resource Center currently operates the Healthy Families Prince George’s (HFPG) program for families countywide.
-Healthy Families is a national, research-based, home visiting program that focuses on positive parent-child interaction, healthy childhood development to enhance school readiness and the prevention of poor childhood outcomes including abuse and neglect.
+Healthy Families Prince George’s is an affiliate of Healthy Families America is a national, research-based, home visiting program that focuses on positive parent-child interaction, healthy childhood development to enhance school readiness and the prevention of poor childhood outcomes including abuse and neglect.

 The primary goals are to achieve healthy birth outcomes and prevent child abuse and neglect through the following strategies:

 - Enhance family functioning by building trusting relationships and improving the family support system;

 - Promote positive parent-child bond and healthy child development;

 - Teach problem-solving skills; Ensure that children enter school ready to learn;

 - Ensure that the family has stable housing and is free of substance abuse;